UT Arlington improved to 2-1 with its second nonconference road win of the season.

 Scott Cross has presided over the most successful era in Maverick Basketball since taking over the program in 2006.
-Cross has compiled a record of 122-96 over seven seasons.
+Cross has compiled a record of 137-113 over eight seasons.
 Of the top five seasons in UT Arlington history, Cross has coached three of those teams, including the top two.

 UT Arlington had only one postseason trip in the 46 years prior to Cross' arrival.
 He's the only men's basketball coach in school history with a winning record.